By: Dave Dlugos, Product Marketing Leader, Temperature Products on March 6th, 2024

 If you are new to OEM applications or simply need a refresher on the basics of temperature sensors, you've come to the right place.
 Here we will review different types of temperature sensors, how they work, and what to look for when selecting the best option for your specific needs.
 At the end of the article, you will find additional resources related to temperature measurement that may interest you.

-What are temperature sensors and where are they used?
+What is a temperature sensor and where are they used?

 Unlike thermometers that provide a visual-only reading of the process temperature, sensors use technology to detect temperature changes in the process and convert it to a readable output signal.
 The signal is sent to a control system that is visible to operators who monitor any changes that occur.